SydneyMW/171Project/README.md

 ### Loading data

-The used ["https://archive.ics.uci.edu/ml/datasets/internet+advertisements"](dataset) comes in a custom format( described in the [ad.DOCUMENTATION](dataset documentation)), so the first step is to parse the dataset and convert it to the more familiar and Pandas-friendly .csv format. [ad_data_parse.ipynb](This is the notebook) achieves this.
+The used ["https://archive.ics.uci.edu/ml/datasets/internet+advertisements"](dataset) comes in a custom format (described in the [./ad.DOCUMENTATION](dataset documentation)), so the first step is to parse the dataset and convert it to the more familiar and Pandas-friendly .csv format. [./ad_data_parse.ipynb](This is the notebook) achieves this.

 ## Imputing / Dropping (???)